FENCE: Feasible Evasion Attacks on Neural Networks in Constrained Environments: Background

 \subsection{Threat Model}

 Adversarial attacks against ML algorithms can be developed in the training or testing phase.
 In this work, we consider testing-time attacks, called \emph{evasion attacks}.
-There exist several evasion attacks against DNNs: projected gradient descent-based attacks and the penalty-based attack of Carlini and Wagner.
+There exist several evasion attacks against DNNs in continuous domains: the projected gradient descent (PGD) attack~\cite{madry2017towards} and the penalty-based attack of Carlini and Wagner~\cite{Carlini17}.

 \myparagraph{Projected gradient attacks} This is a class of attacks based on gradient descent for objective minimization, that project the adversarial points to the feasible domain at each iteration.
 For instance, Biggio et al.~\cite{Biggio13} use an objective that maximizes the confidence of adversarial examples, within a ball of fixed radius in $L_1$ norm.
 Madry et al.~\cite{madry2017towards} use the loss function directly as the optimization objective and use the $L_2$ and $L_{\infty}$ distances for projection.